kevinAlbs/Bookmarker/README.md

 A simple personal bookmarking system.
 PHP back-end with (eventually) chrome extension and smooth and simple front-end.

+##Installation
+Since this is a personal bookmarking system, there is no user management currently.
+Put the back-end folder on your own server with PHP/MySQL installed... [more coming]

+##Future Goals
 I'm thinking that I should redo the front-end to have a complete copy of all bookmarks, and do all changes locally.
 Then the changes can be pushed to the server in the background without impeding performance (i.e. switching categories will not depend on another API request).
 This is probably similar to what Google Docs does (very responsive UI).

 Notes